Dragon Age: The Veilguard: Critical reception

 Madsen praised Veilguard for its attention to detail when showcasing the player's iteration of Rook and the game's companions, calling the characters "wonderfully written and well integrated into the plot".
 Todd Harper of Polygon emphasized the companions as the heart of the game, noting that they were "weird and idiosyncratic in the best ways".
-Kazuma Hashimoto of Them commented that at a surface level companions feel like "fantasy clichés and tropes", but with earned trust reveal "mundane moments" that make them feel closer to "normal people"; he also praised both the romance and non-romance options for interacting with companions.
+Kazuma Hashimoto of Them commented that at a surface level the companions feel like "fantasy clichés and tropes", but with earned trust reveal "mundane moments" that make them feel closer to "normal people"; he also praised both the romance and non-romance options for interacting with companions.
 Hafer appreciated that companions are each "stars of their own story" with "complex, memorable, likable, distinct personalities", but was disappointed that in combat they felt more like extensions of the player character.
 Parrish enjoyed the "fun banter" of companions, and praised the romance options in Veilguard, highlighting that unlike previous Dragon Age games, it explicitly indicates when the player becomes locked into a romance path.
-Conversely, Oliver Brandt of Sports Illustrated viewed the choice to make all companions romanceable regardless of player gender expression as "a small step back" from other Dragon Age games.
+Conversely, Oliver Brandt of Sports Illustrated viewed the choice to make all companions romanceable regardless of the player's gender expression as "a small step back" from other Dragon Age games.
 Harvey Randall of PC Gamer highlighted a lack of nuance in Rook's romantic dialogue if a player chooses to discuss Rook's gender identity.
 Morton thought companions lacked nuance and individual characterizations, noting that "good people don't make great characters".
 She further criticized the lack of a "functional mechanism for disapproval" and interpersonal group conflicts.

-Veilguard generally received praise for its inclusive character creator and representation of transgender and non-binary characters.
+Veilguard generally received praise for its inclusive character creator and representations of transgender and non-binary characters.
 Alyssa Mora of IGN emphasized the character creator's "body diversity" where "the options feel almost endless".
 Both Robin Bea of Inverse and Brandt commended Taash's story arc, with Brandt noting while BioWare has previously "touched on queer stories", Veilguard "goes one step further, unashamedly and unabashedly calling one of its most compelling characters nonbinary".
 Bea acknowledged the "smart writing" in Veilguard in addressing transgender representation.
 However, she critiqued the use of a coming out narrative as "low-hanging fruit", and thought Rook's gender identity was not fully explored beyond Taash's storyline and so did not "always feel like a fully-actualized trans character".
-Stacey Henley of TheGamer appreciated the deliberate use of modern language in Taash's story in comparison to Inquisitions Krem, though noted the language has been contentious with audiences as potentially "immersion breaking".
-Randall was more critical, noting how Veilguard "both failed and succeeded" in the narrative aspects focused on non-binary characters, and that the overall "scattershot, clumsy, and unpolished" writing impacts the "use of queer language in a fantasy context".
+Stacey Henley of TheGamer appreciated the deliberate use of modern language in Taash's story in comparison to Inquisitions Krem, while noting that the language has been contentious with audiences as potentially "immersion breaking".
+Randall was more critical, noting how Veilguard "both failed and succeeded" in the narrative aspects focusing on non-binary characters, and that the overall "scattershot, clumsy, and unpolished" writing impacts the "use of queer language in a fantasy context".
 They found the lack of a fictional etymology connecting the word to the cultures of Thedas problematic, reflecting wider story issues as the game seems "barely interested in the politics of its own setting".